Posts

 Image

-We had a few days off between sits which gave us the opportunity to see and stay with Ellen and Daniel once again.
+We had a few days off between sits which gave us the opportunity to see Ellen and Daniel once again.
 We are very grateful that they let us stay.
-Very grateful.
 The weather is improving and I used that opportunity to go to the centre of London to see the iconic Big Ben.
-No guesses as to what time I was there!
-These people were not lining up to use the phone...
+Midday is a good time.
+These people were not lining up to use the phone.
 They wanted selfie pics with these iconic booths still active in the UK.
-A close up A quick visit to the Tate museum I found out that David Bowie was born and spent his childhood not far from where Daniel and Ellen live.
-I am still a fan of his music and could not leave London again without seeing the place, so, after a quick walk, I found it!
-Sunset over Clapham A quick drink while watching a jazz combo in a cafe next door to Casa Nunns-Spader.
-We ran into Adam Gillett, son of Lesley, a very good friend from the Maleny area.
-Adam is in the middle of moving house and was generously put up at Casa Nunns-Spadon while D...
+A close up A quick visit to the Tate museum.
+I discovered that David Bowie was born and grew up not far from where Daniel and Ellen live.
+As a fan of his music, I could not leave London again without seeing the place and after a quick walk, I found it!
+Sunset over Clapham A quick drink while watching a jazz combo in a cafe next door to Casa Spunns.
+We ran into Adam Gillett, son of Lesley, a friend from the Maleny area.
+Adam is in the middle of moving house and was staying at the flat while Daniel and Ellen went to Amsterdam for a few days.
+Interesting conversations were had o...

 44. Cambridge - House and Pet Sitting - Episode 4